 7. JOHNSON VALLEY OHV AREA

 9. OCOTILLO WELLS SVRA

 Location: Barstow, CA

 In addition to handling lemon law cases, the attorneys at Neale & Fhima also represent clients who’ve been injured in ATV accidents.
 More than 2,400 deaths related to ATVs were reported in the United States in a recent four-year period, according to data from the U.S. Consumer Product Safety Commission (CPSC).
+If you or a loved one has experienced such a tragedy, consulting with a wrongful death lawyer can be crucial.
 An estimated 430,000 ATV-related injuries were treated in emergency rooms during this same period.
 Five states – including California – account for 25% of ATV deaths, says the CPSC.

 If you or a loved one was injured in an ATV accident, you could be entitled to additional compensation through a personal injury lawsuit or product liability claim.
 ATV roll bars, tires, safety nets, engines, steering columns, safety belts and brakes can all be defective.
 There are ATV recalls periodically, acknowledging flawed manufacturing or design.
 Your injury could be due to the negligence of the manufacturer, another driver, the property owner or recreation area in which you were riding, or other defendants.
 A personal injury lawyer at Neale & Fhima can help you seek financial compensation.

 To avoid injuries, the CPSC says all riders should always follow the safety tips below when operating an off-road vehicle:

 ATVs are not considered safe for young children.
 So parents should use caution when determining who can ride these vehicles.